 You should also pay a visit to the nearby town of Loen, which offers plenty of options for adventurous travellers.
 Here, you can soar up the side of Mount Hoven via cable car, or test your mettle on the via ferrata climbing route with its swinging rope bridge.

-Svartisen is Norway’s second-largest glacier, covering a massive 370 sq km, and feeding more than 60 glacier arms.
-Two of the most popular destinations for explorers are Engenbreen and Austerdalsisen.
+Svartisen is Norway’s second-largest glacier, covering a massive 370 square kilometres and feeding more than 60 glacier arms.
+Two of the best destinations for explorers are Engenbreen and Austerdalsisen.